urpedersen/URPTools/make_lattice/lattices/readme.md

 This directory contains lattice structures in the xyz-fileformat.
-The comment line include information, read by `rumd_lattice`.
+The comment line include information, read by `make_lattice`.
 The structures are loaded with `-l FILENAME.zyx`.